Skip to content

 • --hex-grid-dist (required) specifies the distance between adjacent grid points on the hexagonal grid

-Generic simple-polygon mode
+Generic simple-polygon mode with geometry file

 Use this when the factor-probability table contains a polygon ID column and polygon geometry is provided in a separate file.
 For example, if you ran punkst topic-model on segmented cells and you want to create a PMTiles archive with cell boundaries as geometry.

-punkst hex2pmtiles \
+punkst poly2pmtiles \

 --in-tsv path/cells.results.tsv \